Monteverdi High Speed: High Speed 375 C

-In 1971 Monteverdi derived a convertible version called the 375 C from the short wheelbase 375 S. Unlike the 375 S, the convertible did not have six round taillights, rather it used the tail lights from the Alfa Romeo Giulia as did the 375 L 2+2.
+In 1971, Monteverdi built a convertible version called the 375 C from the short wheelbase 375 S. Unlike the 375 S, the convertible did not have six round taillights, rather it used the tail lights from the Alfa Romeo Giulia, as did the 375 L 2+2.

 The 375 C, painted yellow, was presented to the public at the 1971 Geneva Motor Show.
 The purchase price was given there as 75,750 Swiss francs.
 Overall, only two copies were made: One was sold to a client, while the second copy remained at the factory.
 In 1974, the second car was converted to the Monteverdi Palm Beach convertible, using body parts from the Monteverdi Berlinetta.
 Later, Monteverdi bought back the other 375 C; this car was shown in Monteverdi's Automobile Museum and was occasionally shown at exhibitions.

 High Speed 375/4

 The culmination of the High Speed series was a large four-door sedan called the 375/4 which first appeared in 1971.